A Sketching trip to Culross with the National Trust for Scotland

 The Little Houses Improvement Scheme

 The tour was organised by the National Trust for Scotland in connection with their Little Houses project.
 As well as sketching we had an introductory talk about the Little Houses scheme by Diane Watters of Historic Environment Scotland.
 Our day concluded with a “hard hat tour” of Bennet House accompanied by Brian Wilkinson of the National Trust for Scotland.
-Brian leads tours to educate visitors about the conservation work on the property.
+Brian leads tours to educate visitors about the conservation work on nts properties.

 The introductory talk by Diane covered the origins of the National Trust for Scotland and the Little Houses Improvement Scheme.
 We learnt about the free exhibition currently running in the Town Hall at Culross.
-I knew a little about the scheme, as Sandcastle Cottage in Crail is near the very first properties which were conserved under this scheme – the houses at 5, 6 and 7 Rumford, Crail.
+I knew a little about the scheme, as our own holiday home Sandcastle Cottage in Crail is near the very first properties which were conserved under this scheme – the houses at 5, 6 and 7 Rumford, Crail.
 During our sketching tour we ducked in to the exhibition for a few minutes, to see the display and protect our sketches from the rain!

 Sketching scenes around Culross